TriLinder/GetTPS/README.md

 ​	Making animations / dialogs?
 They will no longer have to slow down when the server is laggy.

+**Credits?**

+​	No crediting is *required*, but would be nice if you linked my GitHub profile somewhere (even as comment in your code).

 <img src="screenshots/scoreboard.png" alt="getTPS Scoreboard" style="zoom:25%;" />